edquant/edh7916/_lessons/mapping_api.md

 plot the 50 states in an easy-to-read manner, this can be a really useful tool.

-Lastly, to re-illustrate what a CRS does, let's plot this one more time after putting it back on our flat ESPG 4326 CRS.
+Lastly, to re-illustrate what a CRS does, let's plot this two more times, putting it onto our simple ESPG 4326 CRS, and then using the Peters Projection referenced in the video clip at the start of class.

 ```r